Lumbardh Salihu

-Lumbardh Salihu (born 18 November 1992) is a professional footballer who plays as an attacking midfielder for Austrian club FC Mistelbach.

-Salihu lately competed on the celebrity version of Big Brother VIP Kosova and was crowned as the winner of the 2nd season on 2 February 2024.
+Lumbardh Salihu (born 18 November 1992) is a former professional footballer who played as an attacking midfielder.
+Salihu lately competed on the celebrity version of Big Brother VIP Kosova and was crowned as the winner of the second season on 2 February 2024.

-Career
+Early life

+His father, Salih Salihu, served as a deputy in the Assembly of the Republic of Kosovo for Vetëvendosje.
+His father left Kosovo for economic reasons.
+He and the family joined his father in Vienna in 2003.

+Football career

-Youth career
+Early career

-On 2005.
-Salihu started the career at Floridsdorfer AC.
+In 2005 Salihu started the career at Floridsdorfer AC.
 While, on 2008 was on loan for a year to Brigittenau.